 - Geographic Equity: LTF will work to ensure equitable access to legal aid services and other sources of legal assistance to low-income households throughout the state of Illinois.

 - Resource Development: LTF will help the legal aid system increase the amount of funding available through community-wide efforts aimed at resource development, as well as targeted investments to help individual organizations boost their fundraising.

 For each calendar year covered by the strategic plan, LTF will adopt an implementation plan that defines the specific initiatives to be carried out during that year.
 The projects that have been approved for implementation in 2019 are set forth below.

-For more information about LTF’s Strategic Initiatives, please contact LTF Counsel for Innovation & Technology Hanna Kaufman.
+For more information about LTF’s Strategic Initiatives, please contact LTF Counsel for Strategic Initiatives Hanna Kaufman.